7 Michiganders Charged With Election Fraud in Double-Voting Scheme

 Allowed to Vote Twice Despite Warning

-According to Nessel, the four went to their respective precinct polling places on Election Day, asked to vote in person, and were initially denied because the Electronic Poll Book notified the volunteer poll workers that they had already voted by absentee ballot.
+According to Nessel, the four went to their respective precinct polling places on Election Day, asked to vote in person, and were initially denied because the electronic poll book notified the volunteer poll workers that they had already voted by absentee ballot.

 Three of the four allegedly signed affidavits falsely attesting that they had never received an absentee ballot and demanded to vote in person.

-Despite the “clear and obvious warnings by the Electronic Poll Books,” the assistant clerks “overrode and ignored” the warning and instructed the volunteer election workers to issue ballots to the four individuals, Nessel said.
+Despite the “clear and obvious warnings by the Electronic Poll Books,” the assistant clerks “overrode and ignored” the warning and instructed the volunteer election workers to issue ballots to the four individuals, she said.

-Michigan Attorney General Dana Nessel speaks at a campaign rally held by Rep. Elissa Slotkin (D-Mich.) designed to get Michigan State University students, faculty and staff out to the polls, in East Lansing, Michigan, on Oct.
+Michigan Attorney General Dana Nessel speaks at a campaign rally held by Rep. Elissa Slotkin (D-Mich.) designed to get Michigan State University students, faculty and staff out to the polls, in East Lansing, Mich., on Oct.
 16, 2022.
 (Bill Pugliano/Getty Images)

-Michigan Attorney General Dana Nessel speaks at a campaign rally held by Rep. Elissa Slotkin (D-Mich.) designed to get Michigan State University students, faculty and staff out to the polls, in East Lansing, Michigan, on Oct.
+Michigan Attorney General Dana Nessel speaks at a campaign rally held by Rep. Elissa Slotkin (D-Mich.) designed to get Michigan State University students, faculty and staff out to the polls, in East Lansing, Mich., on Oct.
 16, 2022.
 Bill Pugliano/Getty Images

 The volunteer precinct workers were not charged because, according to Nessel, they followed their training and called the assistant clerks as directed, even though they were supposed to turn the voters away.

-An investigation into the incidents began days after the election when the St. Clair Shores city clerk discovered she had more counted ballots than voters, Nessel said.
+An investigation into the incidents began days after the election when the St. Clair Shores city clerk discovered that she had more counted ballots than voters, Nessel said.

 When the Macomb County Prosecutor’s Office investigated the incidents and declined to prosecute the four voters—believing they had not acted intentionally—the Office of the State Attorney General, working with the investigative arm of the Secretary of State’s Office, took up and expanded the case by including the three assistant clerks.

-Nessel said that in the cases of the four voters, evidence was sufficient to support prosecution, and though she did not have to prove intent, their actions were “specifically intentional, clearly wrong, and not a minor mistake.”
+Nessel said that in the cases of the four voters, evidence was sufficient to support prosecution, and although she did not have to prove intent, their actions were “specifically intentional, clearly wrong, and not a minor mistake.”

 She said that the three assistant clerks acted in “flagrant violation of election laws” and “criminally facilitated double voting.”